iotivity/IoTivity-Getting-Started/gsg-gtk.md

    ```

    This script starts from a default JSON configuration file that can be edited to specify the capabilities of your actual device.
-The script calls the DeviceBuilder app to generate source code for the server app you’ll run on your smart device (in this case, the Pi).
+The script calls the DeviceBuilder app to generate source code for the server app you’ll run on your smart device (in this case, the dimmable light Emulator app).

 2. Build the server app with this command: